miku/microblob/docs/microblob.md

 EXAMPLES
 --------

-First, index a JSON file named example.ldj and use "id" field as key, then serve on port 12345 on localhost:
+Index and serve (on port localhost:12345) a JSON file named *example.ldj* and use *id* field as key:

-    $ microblob -key id example.ldj
     $ microblob -key id -addr localhost:12345 example.ldj
+    ...

-Start an *empty* server, then index two documents with different keys, then query.
-Neither `hello.db` not `hello.ldj` exist an the beginning:
+Start with an *empty* blobfile, then index two documents with different keys, then query (hello.ldj does not exists at the beginning):

     $ microblob hello.ldj
     ...